Top 10 Selling Cancer Drugs of 2024

 10. Tecentriq - $3 billion

-In the constantly evolving field of oncology, several cancer drugs have emerged as best-sellers due to their effectiveness in treating various types of cancer.
-Below, we explore some of the top-selling cancer drugs, detailing their FDA-approved indications, mechanisms of action, and sales figures.
+In the rapidly evolving field of oncology, several cancer drugs have become best-sellers due to their proven effectiveness against various cancer types.
+Below, we examine some of the top-selling cancer drugs, highlighting their FDA-approved indications, mechanisms of action, and sales figures.

 Indications Approved by FDA: